detachedsoul/apartment-rental-system/README.md

 - Completed the first version of the static home page and hosted it on GitHub pages and Netlify.
 The live demo url can be found on [https://housingquest.000webhostapp.com/](https://housingquest.000webhostapp.com/)

-- Made the contact, register, login, and reset password pages
+- Made the contact, register, login, and reset password pages.

-- Implemented a theme changer feature
+- Implemented a theme changer feature.

-- Further improved the theme changer by changing the the theme toggle icon based on the selected theme and also harmonizing the styles across multiple pages
+- Further improved the theme changer by changing the the theme toggle icon based on the selected theme and also harmonizing the styles across multiple pages.

-- Created the details page for individual apartments
+- Created the details page for individual apartments.

-- Started design of the admin dashboard
+- Started design of the admin dashboard.

-- Finished a rough v1 of the admin dashboard homepage
+- Finished a rough v1 of the admin dashboard homepage.

-- Changed file extensions from ```.html``` to ```.php```
+- Changed file extensions from ```.html``` to ```.php```.

-- Cleaned up the design of the admin dashboard homepage, unified the theme to switch the logo's when the theme is changed
+- Cleaned up the design of the admin dashboard homepage, unified the theme to switch the logo's when the theme is changed.

-- Made the admin property listing page, the admin view property page, as well as the confirm delete property dialog
+- Made the admin property listing page, the admin view property page, as well as the confirm delete property dialog.

-- Made the payment history page and also carried out minor design changes to the tables
+- Made the payment history page and also carried out minor design changes to the tables.

-- Made the tenants listing page and also added the charts for monthly income
+- Made the tenants listing page and also added the charts for monthly income.

-- Made the settings page and other minor changes
+- Made the settings page and other minor changes.

-- Made the edit property page
+- Made the edit property page.

-- Made the add new property page
+- Made the add new property page.

 - Carried out more refactoring and added finishing touches to certain things.